nabin-skilluplabs/nabin-skilluplabs/README.md

-# 👋 Weleome to Skillup Labs 👨‍💻
+# 👋 Welcome to Skillup Labs 👨‍💻

 Welcome to my GitHub space!
 Here's where the code magic happens! ✨